-Renting commercial space is a big responsibility — the success or failure of your business may ride on certain terms of the lease.
+Renting commercial space and the consequent Legal Terms is a big responsibility — the success or failure of your business may ride on certain terms of the lease.
 Before you approach a landlord, you should understand how commercial leases differ from the more common residential variety, and before you sign anything, make sure you understand and agree with the basic terms of the lease, such as the amount of rent, the length of the lease and the configuration of the physical space.

 Most Important Legal Terms

 What is “Di Fermo Period” – A definite period.
 Will require a tenant to uphold payment of rent for the entire ‘di fermo’ period, regardless of the business’s situation